Thom Yorke: Other issues

-To celebrate the 2008 election of US president Barack Obama, Yorke released a remixed version of his single "Harrowdown Hill" as a free download.
-After the election of Donald Trump in 2016, he tweeted lyrics from Radiohead's single "Burn the Witch", interpreted as a criticism of Trump's policies.
+To celebrate the 2008 election of the US president Barack Obama, Yorke released a remixed version of his single "Harrowdown Hill" as a free download.
 In June 2016, following the Orlando nightclub shooting in Florida, Yorke was one of nearly 200 music industry figures to sign an open letter published in Billboard urging the United States Congress to impose stricter gun control.
-He opposed Brexit, and in March 2019 joined the People's Vote march calling for a second referendum.